Jacobser History, Family Crest & Coats of Arms

 Early Notables of the Jacobser family (pre 1700)

 Notables of the period with the surname Jacobser were Gunther Jacob (1685-1734), who was a Bohemian composer.
 A Benedictine monk in Prague, he was known for his 30 masses, four oratorios, and 100 other sacred works.
 Friedrich Heinrich...

 Another 38 words (3 lines of text) are included under the topic Early Jacobser Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Jacobser family to the New World and Oceana
+Migration of the Jacobser family

 Some of the first settlers of this family name or some of its variants were: Jurgen Jacobs, who settled in Germantown, Pennsylvania in 1683 along with many other members of this family.
 Christian Jacob came to America in 1709; as did John Jacobi in the same year, while Johannes Jackobi came to Philadelphia in 1753.
 Wendell Jacobie came to Philadelphia in 1733.

 Related Stories +